r1soft-stack/python-test/README.md

 ### Application logger

 The service uses a custom dynamic application logger and one file for each log level will be wrote.
 Take a look at the configuration below.
 The base logging class is the Django default one.
+The logs file will be placed into the logs folder into the project root.

 ```python
 logging.config.dictConfig({